cfstcyr/cli-ai/README.md

 # cli-ai

-CLI application that uses OpenAI ChatGPT to answer to prompts
+This CLI app utilizes chatgpt to interpret natural language queries, enabling users to converse, ask questions and generate CLI commands easily and efficiently.

 ## Usage